divyadandru/demo/README.md

 1. Give other commands according to training phrases in each intent to test the respective intents.

+NOTE:
-NOTE: This method will only work if gactions has update command option.
+1. This method will only work if gactions has update command option.
+1. Requires cloud permission, if node version is '10'